toddy15/isoquery/man/isoquery.rst

 This program follows the usual GNU command line syntax, with long options starting with two dashes ('**-**'). **isoquery** supports the following options:

--i number, --iso=number     The ISO standard to use.
+-i standard, --iso=standard  The ISO standard to use.
 Possible values: 639,
                              639-3, 3166, 3166-2, 4217, 15924 (default: 3166).

 -x file, --xmlfile=file      Use another XML *file* with ISO data
                              (default: /usr/share/xml/iso-codes/iso_3166.xml).

 -l locale, --locale=locale   Use this *locale* for output.

 -n, --name                   Name for the supplied codes (default).

 -o, --official_name          Official name for the supplied codes.
 This may be
                              the same as --name (only applies to ISO 3166).

 -c, --common_name            Common name for the supplied codes.
 This may be
                              the same as --name (only applies to ISO 3166).

 -0, --null                   Separate entries with a NULL character instead
                              of newline.

 -h, --help                   Show summary of options.

 -v, --version                Show program version and copyright.

 EXAMPLES